-38 The database is soon to be operational.
+&lt;sup>38 The database is soon to be operational.
 It was delayed by the COVID-19 pandemic.

-39 12 ECC projects, mainly GEF funded for almost \$10 million expenditure.
+&lt;sup>39 12 ECC projects, mainly GEF funded for almost \$10 million expenditure.

-40 E.g. Access to Benefit Sharing Act framework, National Climate Change Strategy, Community Based Natural Resource Management strategy 2019-2023.
+&lt;sup>40 E.g. Access to Benefit Sharing Act framework, National Climate Change Strategy, Community Based Natural Resource Management strategy 2019-2023.

-41 E.g. Biodiversity Finance Initiative Plan, Third National Communication Report to the United Nations Convention on Climate Change and the draft of Botswana's First Biennial Update Report is in preparation.
+&lt;sup>41 E.g. Biodiversity Finance Initiative Plan, Third National Communication Report to the United Nations Convention on Climate Change and the draft of Botswana's First Biennial Update Report is in preparation.

-42 E.g. Permanent Okavango River Basin Water Commission, Ministry of Environment, Natural Resources Conservation and Tourism
+&lt;sup>42 E.g. Permanent Okavango River Basin Water Commission, Ministry of Environment, Natural Resources Conservation and Tourism the establishment of the Cubango-Okavango River Basin Endowment Fund to finance livelihoods and ecosystem interventions in the area.

-Management Policy, which creates the legal obligation to manage agro-waste in a specific manner.43 UNDP was also engaged downstream with the training of 40 masons (60 percent male, 40 percent female) on the construction, operation and maintenance of small-scale biogas digesters.
+A good example of coordinated upstream and downstream support is the UNDP intervention in the production and utilisation of biomethane from agro-waste.
+UNDP supported the preparation of the Integrated Waste Management Policy, which creates the legal obligation to manage agro-waste in a specific manner.
+UNDP was also engaged downstream with the training of 40 masons (60 percent male, 40 percent female) on the construction, operation and maintenance of small-scale biogas digesters.
 This led to the construction of 30 demonstration sites, an interesting result given that Botswana did not have a single working biogas digester before this intervention.
 Those biodigesters generate 40 percent savings on household liquefied petroleum gas expenses.

-UNDP has promoted community-level approaches to ecosystem resilience, biodiversity and strengthening the livelihoods of local populations44 across several of its projects.
+UNDP has promoted community-level approaches to ecosystem resilience, biodiversity and strengthening the livelihoods of local populations across several of its projects.
 For example, a project in the Kgalagadi and Ghanzi drylands developed three eco-tourism projects and business plans.
 The 'Cubango-Okavango River Basin' project is working on livelihoods and socio-economic development in community-based tourism, fisheries comanagement and conservation agriculture.
 The mainstreaming of sustainable land management (SLM) in rangeland areas of the Makgadikgadi has raised awareness on SLM issues amongst local communities, and contributed to increases in resources.
 An income assessment for the 2017 ploughing season showed that 80 percent of farmers who practiced the sustainable approach had increased their revenue, generating an average of \$312 per hectare for each farmer.
 Under the SLM project in rangeland areas of Ngamiland, local farmers were trained in charcoal production, and an extensive reduction in the occurrence of fires and area burned has been reported.